This is an online program.

 While the courses are structured and coach-facilitated, all the interactions in the course happen in an asynchronous manner.
 You/your team can decide when to work on the course materials as long as you submit the assignment on or before the due dates.

 This online course is focused on professional development and not linked to a degree program at HGSE.
-You will be eligible for a certificate upon successful completion of the program.
+Academic credit is not available for this online course.
+You will be eligible for a digital certificate upon successful completion of the program.

 Please review the course schedule and plan how you and your team will be able to participate fully in the course and complete all the coursework (several assignments in each session) in a timely manner taking into account your local holidays and vacations.